conan-io/conan-io.github.io/_posts/2025-03-08-Introducing-Conan-Audit-Command.markdown

 deployment, limiting its actual impact.
 This incident highlights the importance of proactive security tools to help identify and mitigate vulnerabilities in dependencies.

-At Conan, we have long considered build security a priority, continuously implementing features to enhance it.
+At Conan, we have long considered security a priority, continuously implementing features to enhance it.
 Some examples include native support for [generating SBOMs with CycloneDX](https://blog.conan.io/2025/02/05/What-is-your-code-made-of-sboms.html) and [package signing](https://docs.conan.io/2/reference/extensions/package_signing.html).